 Hydrogen peroxide is a strong oxidizer (bleach) and mild acid1.
 It’s very effective at breaking down protein and plant-based stains including bacteria, fungi, and spores.
 This makes hydrogen peroxide a pretty effective cleaner all on its own.

-It can be slightly irritating to sensitive skin, so be sure to wear gloves when using it for cleaning.
+It can be slightly irritating to sensitive skin, so be sure to wear rubber gloves when using it for cleaning.

 What happens when you mix hydrogen peroxide and baking soda?